Importance of Dua for the Dead

 2. An Act of Mercy and Compassion: Praying for the deceased reflects.
 Our love and concern for their well-being in the Hereafter.
 It is an expression of mercy, as we seek Allah’s forgiveness and blessings on their behalf.

 3. Fulfillment of Islamic Teachings: Islam encourages believers to remember death and prepare for the Hereafter.
 By making dua for the deceased.
 We not only help them but also remind ourselves of our own inevitable return to Allah.
+Seeking Allah’s mercy is an important part of praying for the deceased, so explore our Dua for Forgiveness article.

 Duas for the Deceased from the Quran and Sunnah